Report Your Campaign Volunteer Hours

 On Monday, August 19, 2019, the kick-off event took place, to start our year of celebration and remembrance for the moment that special legislative session and successful vote that led to suffrage for women occurred.

-State Representative Robin Smith is the Chair of these year-long planned events.
+State Representative Robin Smith was appointed the Chair of these year-long planned events.

 For more information, go to Facebook: TNWoman100.

-On August 18, 2019, in Knoxville there was a Febb Burn Day Dinner.
+Last August in Knoxville, there was a Febb Burn Day Dinner.
 Febb Burn was Harry T. Burn’s mother who sent her son the note “Hurrah and vote for suffrage” which influenced him, the youngest Republican state legislator in Tennessee at that time, to break the tie and vote for the 19th amendment.